rconnolly85/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes/_index.md

- will now have to be added in yaml format to the new files
+ will now have to be added in yaml format to the new files. ( listed above )

 ## Deprecated features